meguna/mff/README.md

 * how to write error boundaries & how to integrate them into [react-router](https://stackoverflow.com/questions/49130876)

+## July 8
+* add Error Boundary component for RecipeList
+* more robust error handling with fetch requests - using response.ok

 ## To Do Notes - Immediate

 * refactor reducers - divide into separate reducers & lint code